Alejogb1/job-board/blog-data/systemverilog-typedef-declaration.md

 id: "systemverilog-typedef-declaration"
 ---

-Okay so typedefs in SystemVerilog yeah I've wrestled with those enough to fill a decent sized server rack I'm talking years people years Let's break it down I'll tell you what I know based on my time in the trenches debugging some seriously hairy verification environments
+ so typedefs in SystemVerilog yeah I've wrestled with those enough to fill a decent sized server rack I'm talking years people years Let's break it down I'll tell you what I know based on my time in the trenches debugging some seriously hairy verification environments

 First up the basics what's a typedef Its essentially a way to create your own custom data type alias You're basically saying hey SystemVerilog from now on when I say *this* I actually mean *that* Its not creating a new type at the fundamental level mind you its just giving an existing type a new name which can help readability and manage complexity

 Why would you do that well lots of reasons lets be real I've seen code bases that look like spaghetti monsters with random bit widths and unclear intentions Typedefs help make that mess more manageable

-Okay lets get down and dirty with some examples these are real world scenarios not the textbook garbage I’m used to seeing online The thing about SystemVerilog is that the complexity is usually in the details So here's a look at how I have used this over the years
+ lets get down and dirty with some examples these are real world scenarios not the textbook garbage I’m used to seeing online The thing about SystemVerilog is that the complexity is usually in the details So here's a look at how I have used this over the years

 ```systemverilog
 // Example 1: A simple bit vector rename